LoopKit/loopdocs/docs/gh-actions/gh-update.md

     It typically takes 15 minutes before your updated agreement is available so you can complete your build.

     If your build with browser fails, wait longer.
 An hour wait was reported by one person.

+### Renew Certificate

+**Once a year, you need to renew your `Distribution Certificate` to continue using the build with browser method.**

+> Note that these steps should become more automated, but for now, here's what you need to do if you get an email from Apple informing you that "Your `Distribution Certificate` will no longer be valid in 30 days."

+**Apps in TestFlight that have not already expired are not affected by revoking the certificate.**

+* Apps installed on the phone continue to run
+* Apps can be installed from TestFlight onto a phone up through the TestFlight expiration date
+* You just cannot build a new app until a new Certificate is generated

+??? question "Do you want to know more?
+Click here"
+    * Delete all your `Distribution Certificates`.
+Apple only allows you to have 2 of these.
+So get rid of the old ones so you will be able to create a new one that will last a full year.
+(Step 1 below.)

+    * The Certificate in question is embedded in your `Match-Secrets repository`.
+In order to proceed, you need to remove the old certificate from `Match-Secrets`.
+Later this will be automated and can be done without deleting your `Match-Secrets repository`, but for now the easiest way to do that is to just delete your current `Match-Secrets repository` and then create a brand new one.
+(Steps 2 and 3 below.)

+    * Finally, for every app that you build with this method, you need to run `Create Certificates` for that app.
+(Step 4 below.)

+### Manual Steps to Renew Your `Distribution Certificate`

+1. Use this link to view your [Apple Developer Certificates](https://developer.apple.com/account/resources/certificates/list)
+    * Carefully examine the `Type` column - do **not** delete a `Development Certificate`
+    * Click each row that has a `Distribution Certificate` and revoke it
+    * You will get an email informing you the certificate was revoked
+1. Delete your `Match-Secrets` Repository
+    * Instructions to delete a repository are found at [GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository)
+1. Create a new private `Match-Secrets` *Repository*
+    * main branch: follow the directions [First-Time: Create `Match-Secrets`](gh-first-time.md#create-match-secrets)
+    * dev branch: the `Action`: `Create Certificates` automatically creates a new private `Match-Secrets` repository if you don't have one
+1. In your fork of LoopWorkspace:
+    * Run the `Action`: `Create Certificates`

+!!! warning "Other Apps"
+    If you build other apps using the build with browser method, they have just had their certificates revoked.

+    * The existing apps you installed from TestFlight continue working until their TestFlight expiration date
+    * You cannot build new versions of the app until you run `Create Certificates` for that app
+    * To make sure you don't forget, go ahead and do that for all your other `repositories` now

 ### Update `Fork`